chatziko/audioengine-a5-controller/README.md

     - The LED turns off (instead of blinking) when the speaker is off.
     - Long pressing the physical button sets the volume to a preset level.
     - Smoother rotary control.
-    - The IR codes can be modified so any remote can be used.
+    - The IR codes can be modified, eg to replace the original remote with an arbitrary one, use multiple remotes simultaneously, use unutilized buttons from the TV remote to control the speakers, etc.
-    - Add an IR command to set the volume to a preset level.
+    - An IR command can be added to set the volume to a preset level.
-    - Even add IR commands that trigger any Home Assistant automation.
+    - Or even add IR commands that trigger any Home Assistant automation.

 ## Idea